congoblue/streamdeck-vmix-api/README.md

 * Path to an XML field in the VMix status response, and expected matching value
 * See below for typical XML response from VMix

+### Setting icons
+* Note, no button icon must be set in the Streamdeck App.
+If you've allocated a button icon yourself then the API cannot change it.
+Click on the "Down" arrow on the button image and select "Reset to Default".
+The icon set by the API should then show up.

 ## Getting Started on plugin editing
 Getting started with Stream Deck.